Blum Capital: Investments

-Following the 2007–08 financial crisis, the firm sustained major financial losses in its real estate investments.
+After the 2008 financial crisis, the firm sustained major financial losses in its real estate investments.
 Its investment into CB Richard Ellis Group (CBRE)—into which Blum Capital had invested over the previous 30 years, helping to take the company public—decreased by about 37% amid "global economic concerns that impacted real estate markets".

-In June 2011, Blum Capital had a $1.87 billion stock portfolio, which was decreased 36%, to about $1.19 billion, by November 2011.
+In June 2011, Blum Capital had a $1.87 billion stock portfolio, which had decreased 36%, to about $1.19 billion, by November 2011.
 Six of the firm's seven-largest public stock investments had also lost "at least 22% of their value" in the same five-month period.

 On October 9, 2012, Wolverine World Wide, Golden Gate Capital and Blum Capital took over Collective Brands.

 On March 26, 2015, it was announced that Blum Capital and FRHI Hotels & Resorts will acquire 88% of the shares of the Grand del Mar Resort in San Diego.